openziti/ziti-doc/docusaurus/docs/learn/introduction/_components.md

 does the necessary instrumentation of the web application automatically, on the fly, as it is being loaded from the web server to the user's browser.

-To enable BrowZer in a given OpenZiti Network, it must be configured.
-For information on how to add BrowZer to an OpenZiti Network, follow [the BrowZer quickstart guide](/learn/quickstarts/browzer/index.md)
+To enable BrowZer in a given network, it must be configured.
+For information on how to add BrowZer to a network, follow [the BrowZer quickstart guide](/learn/quickstarts/browzer/index.md)

 ## Logical Components

-Once the OpenZiti Network is established and deployed the next step is to configure the software-powered network.
-The three main concepts necessary to configure an OpenZiti Network are: Identities, Services, and Policies.
+Once the network is established and deployed the next step is to configure the software-powered network.
+The three main concepts necessary to configure a network are: Identities, Services, and Policies.

 ### Services

 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.
-An OpenZiti Service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
-This means that services defined on an OpenZiti Network have an almost limitless "namespace" available for identifying services.
-An OpenZiti Service is defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).
-Services also declare a node where traffic that exits the OpenZiti Network needs to be sent to before exiting.
-The node where traffic enters the OpenZiti Network may be the same node where traffic exits.
-Alternatively, traffic may need to traverse the OpenZiti Network Routers to reach the exit node.
-Simply specifying the node is all the end-user need do, the OpenZiti Network handles the rest.
+An service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
+This means that services defined on a network have an almost limitless "namespace" available for identifying services.
+An service is defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).
+Services also declare a node where traffic that exits the network needs to be sent to before exiting.
+The node where traffic enters the network may be the same node where traffic exits.
+Alternatively, traffic may need to traverse the network Routers to reach the exit node.
+Simply specifying the node is all the end-user need do, the network handles the rest.

 Read more about [services](/learn/core-concepts/services/overview.mdx)

 ### Identities

-Identities represent individual endpoints in the OpenZiti Network which can establish connectivity.
-All connections made within the OpenZiti Network are mutually authenticated using X509 Certificates.
+Identities represent individual endpoints in the network which can establish connectivity.
+All connections made within the network are mutually authenticated using X509 Certificates.
-Every Identity is mapped to a given certificate’s signature.
-OpenZiti Edge Clients present this certificate when initiating connections to the OpenZiti Network.
-The presented certificate is used by the OpenZiti Network to authorize the client and enumerate the services the Identity is authorized to use.
+Every Identity is mapped to a given certificate’s signature. edge clients present this certificate when initiating connections to the network.
+The presented certificate is used by the network to authorize the client and enumerate the services the Identity is authorized to use.

 Read more about [identities](/learn/core-concepts/identities/overview.mdx) and [authentication](/learn/core-concepts/security/authentication/auth.md).